TareqK/Compiler-Construction-Course/Notes/introduction.markdown

-# Reaons to study Programming Language Concepts
+# Reasons to study Programming Language Concepts

 1. To increase the ability to learn new languages

 2. Knowing the structure of a programming language makes it easier to understand.

-3. To increase the ability to design new languages.for example it is known that the if...else structure is ambigious.
+3. To increase the ability to design new languages.for example it is known that the if...else structure is ambiguous.
 This means that the compiler does not know which direction to take when parsing it.
 In a case like this, the designer must take into consideration ambiguity when putting down production rules